How Long Do Batteries Last In A Vape?

 Now, there are different types of lithium-ion batteries, so remember that your mileage may vary.
 That being said, most of the lithium-ion batteries used in vapes will last for about 200-300 charge cycles before they start to degrade.

-In other words, you can fully discharge and fully recharge most vape batteries around 250 times before they start losing capacity.You’ll be able to use them beyond that point, but they’ll need to be recharged more often.
+In other words, you can fully discharge and fully recharge most vape batteries around 250 times before the battery's capacity starts to decline.
+You’ll be able to use them beyond that point, but they’ll need to be recharged more often.
 Somewhere between 500 and 1500 charge cycles, they’ll die completely.

 Discharging your battery

-There’s a common myth that you should discharge your battery all the way before recharging it.
+There’s a common myth that you should discharge your vape battery all the way before recharging it.
 Back in the day, when most rechargeable batteries were nickel-cadmium, that was true.

 Today, the opposite is true.
 You should actually avoid discharging your battery fully - in fact, most battery indicators will tell you your device is close to dead when the battery still has quite a bit of charge left.
 That’s because emptying the battery fully would seriously destabilize it - and that creates the aforementioned risk of explosion.

-You should also avoid overcharging your battery.
+You should also avoid overcharging your vape battery.
 It’s fine to charge your battery when the display says 20%, and you don’t have to worry about overcharging - unless you’re going out of your way to overcharge, safety features generally make it impossible to do.

 Closed pod systems